 - Using Azure AD Connect

-To add an extra level of safety and security for your Microsoft 365 data, try NAKIVO Backup & Replication.
+To add an extra level of safety and security for your data with Office 365 backup, try NAKIVO Backup & Replication.
 This is an all-in-one solution delivering complete protection for your virtual, physical, cloud, and SaaS infrastructures, while saving you time, effort, and money.
 Download a full-featured Free Trial and explore all of its benefits for your production environment.

 What Is ADFS used for?